It's The Coldest Morning Of Winter So Far And Freezing Fog Is A Thing

-Drivers should allow for extra time to complete their journeys and be alert to adverse road conditions, Highways England said.
+Drivers should allow for extra time to complete their journeys and be alert to adverse road conditions, especially in central parts, Highways England said.

 School closures were reported across Scotland on Thursday, with Highland Council saying 11 schools were shut due to disruption on roads.